 - Then toss in the Korean radish into the pot.
 Stir radish pieces until they become slightly translucent (~about 2 minutes)

 - Then place-in in the rice water (or anchovy broth).
 Wait until the pot come up to a boil again.
 Then dissolve the soybean paste into the stock.

 - Let the soup boil for 10 minutes.
 Sift-off the bubbles that form on the top of the soup

 - Place in all of your vegetables (except for the tofu)

 - Let it boil for another 10 minutes (or until all vegetable become soft)

 - Finally, put the tofu into the stew.
-Add minced garlic, Korean chili flakes (1/2 teaspoon) and let it boil for 1 minute.
-Turn off heat and garnish with scallions
+Then add Minced Garlic (1 teaspoon), Korean chili flakes (1/2 teaspoon) and let it boil for 1 minute.
+Turn off heat and garnish with scallions.

 - Enjoy with a bowl of hot rice!

 - Eat with a bowl of hot sticky rice

 - You can also use an anchovy-kelp broth (instead of rice water)